Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Proofs of Theoretical Results

-The following document contains the appendices for the paper \emph{\papertitle}.
-In Appendix \ref{appendix:existing_methodology}, we review existing methodology for CVs based on polynomials and kernels.
-Appendix \ref{appendix:mathematical_background} recalls mathematical definitions that are required for the proofs in Appendix \ref{appendix:proofs}.
-Finally, Appendix \ref{appendix:additional_experiments} contains a detailed exposition of the experimental setup in the paper for reproducibility, and provides additional results.
+The following document supplements the paper \emph{\papertitle}.
+In \Cref{appendix:existing_methodology}, we review existing methodology for \gls{CV}s based on polynomials and kernels. \Cref{app: convex opt} discusses stochastic convex optimization in from a theoretical standpoint.
+Finally, \Cref{appendix:additional_experiments} contains a detailed exposition of the experimental setup in the paper for reproducibility, and provides additional results.